Regulations on Safe Management of Hazardous Chemicals in China(2011)

-The State Council, China's Cabinet, published the revised version of Regulations on Safe Management of Hazardous Chemicals in China on 11 March 2011.
-The regulation, which has clauses for the production, storage, import, use, sales and transporting of hazardous chemicals, will come into force on 1 Dec this year and replace the old version issued in 2002.
+The State Council, China's Cabinet, published the revised version of Regulations on Safe Management of Hazardous Chemicals in China on 11 March 2011(Decree 591).
+The regulation, which has clauses for the production, storage, import, use, sales and transporting of hazardous chemicals, was implemented on 1 Dec 2011 and replaced the old version issued in 2002.

 This regulation is no doubt the most complex chemical legislation in China.
 There are 102 articles, dozens of supporting measures and numerous national standards for this law.
 More than 8 government bodies are involved in the implementation of this law.
 It is the main law regulating existing chemicals in China.
 It is also the main law for implementing GHS in China.